LaunchCodeEducation/data-analysis/src/chapters/loops/for-loops.rst

 .. admonition:: Question

-   How does python know what lines are contained in the loop body?
+   How does Python know what lines are contained in the loop body?

    a.
 The lines are indented by the same amount from the ``for`` statement.
    b.
 There is always exactly one line in the loop body.